-The consumption of Cilantro, either as a condiment in our diet or in a infusion, can help us to improve our intestinal transit, thanks to its antispasmodic properties.
+The consumption of Cilantro, either as a condiment in your meals or in a tea, can help you improve your intestinal transit thanks to its antispasmodic properties.

-Cilantro, whose scientific name is Coriandrum sativum, is of unknown origin, however, some research suggests that this traditional plant could come from northern Africa.
+Cilantro, which has a scientific name of Coriandrum sativum, is of unknown origin.
+However, some research suggests that this traditional plant could have come from northern Africa.
 In this article, we’ll share little known facts about cilantro with you.
-So read on!

-Cilantro is used to flavor foods around the world; however, in some regions like in Southeast Asian and Latin America, it’s a staple in most dishes.
-All parts are completely edible, but its leaves are the most commonly used because of their strong flavor.
-It can be consumed in a variety of ways, the most common being to ingest the leaves; however, preparing it as a tea is another useful option.
+Cultures all over the world use cilantro to add flavor to their dishes.
+However, in some regions like in Southeast Asian and Latin America, it’s goes beyond a simple spice and is used almost daily.
+All parts of the plant are completely edible, but its leaves are the most popular because of their strong flavor.
+You can consume it in a variety of ways, the most common being to ingest the leaves.
+However, preparing it as a tea is another convenient option.

-This plant possesses curative properties useful in alternative medicine, as cilantro is rich in oils that stimulate the health of the digestive system, normalizing its functions.
-It’s effective for combating a lack of appetite caused by disease of the digestive system or if you have a pH imbalance in the stomach lining.
+This plant possesses curative properties according to alternative medicine.
+That’s because cilantro is rich in oils that stimulate the health of the digestive system, normalizing its functions.
+Some research has shown it may be effective for combating a lack of appetite caused by disease of the digestive system or if you have a pH imbalance in the stomach lining.

-Cilantro provides a variety of nutrional benefits.
-It’s a rich source of vitamins like A, B, C, E and K. It also contains large amounts of minerals like potassium and iron.
+Cilantro provides a variety of nutritional benefits.
+It’s a rich source of many vitamins, such as A, B, C, E and K. It also contains large amounts of minerals, like potassium and iron.